TimJKStrickland/frontend-nanodegree-mobile-portfolio/README.md

       elem = document.createElement('img');
       ...
 ```
-4. I optimized the images and minimized both the HTML and CSS.
+4) I also optimized the images and minimized both the HTML and CSS.

 ##Next steps